Model compression

 Model compression is a machine learning technique for reducing the size of trained models.
 Large models can achieve high accuracy, but often at the cost of significant resource requirements.
 Compression techniques aim to compress models without significant performance reduction.
 Smaller models require less storage space, and consume less memory and compute during inference.

 Compressed models enable deployment on resource-constrained devices such as smartphones, embedded systems, edge computing devices, and consumer electronics computers.
 Efficient inference is also valuable for large corporations that serve large model inference over an API, allowing them to reduce computational costs and improve response times for users.

-Model compression is not to be confused with knowledge distillation, in which a separate, smaller "student" model is trained to imitate the input-output behavior of a larger "teacher" model.
+Model compression is not to be confused with knowledge distillation, in which a smaller "student" model is trained to imitate the input-output behavior of a larger "teacher" model (as opposed to using the "teacher"'s trained parameters or the "teacher"'s training targets).

 Techniques

 Several techniques are employed for model compression.

 Pruning

 Pruning sparsifies a large model by setting some parameters to exactly zero.
 This effectively reduces the number of parameters.
 This allows the use of sparse matrix operations, which are faster than dense matrix operations.

 Pruning criteria can be based on magnitudes of parameters, the statistical pattern of neural activations, Hessian values, etc.